Governor Profiles

 I also have an English degree, and am particularly interested in literacy.
 Before becoming a teacher, I spent several years working in the City, first in the luxury jewellery industry, and later for a contemporary art auction house, where I got to travel the world and indulge my passion for languages.
 I moved to the north west in 2009, and was elected as a councillor for Heatons North ward in 2019.
 I am delighted to be serving as a governor in the area I represent and love.

-Sara Fovargue - Co-opted Governor
+Jenny Curzon - Co-opted Governor

 Student Login